 The Rule of 5

-This technique is called the “Rule of 5”.
-What it means is simply doing at least 5 things every day towards accomplishing a specific goal.
-Now since learning this concept a ways back, I have expanded on it a bit to make it more relevant and effective for me.
+This technique is called the Rule of 5, and what it means is simply doing at least five things every day towards accomplishing a specific goal.
+Since learning this concept a ways back, I have expanded on it a bit to make it more relevant and effective for me.
 And my guess here is that there’s a good chance it will suit you as well.

-So here’s my adaptation that I call “Rule of 5 Marketing”.
-Essentially it means doing at least 5 marketing activities every day to effectively promote yourself or your business.
-You commit to this and you are virtually guaranteed success.
+So here’s my adaptation that I call Rule of 5 Marketing.
+Essentially it means doing at least five marketing activities every day to promote yourself or your business effectively.
+You commit to this, and you are virtually guaranteed success.